FarronF/limerick-council-meetings/meetings/2017/10/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th September 2017.md

 Limerick City and County Council has 5300 dwellings in its remit.
 The fire safety

-requirements differ depending on the type of building and its construction.--- 4
+requirements differ depending on the type of building and its construction.
+---
+4

 Housing Standards for Rented Houses Regulations apply to all houses let by a